hasongc01/A-B-Testing-Ad-Monetization-Strategy/README.md

 The data science team aims to measure ad effectiveness between these designs.
 If the new layout improves engagement, RG will scale it platform-wide.

 # 2. Causal Question
+The main goal of this experiment is to assess causal impact of sponsored ads across the platform.

-If RG changes the ad layout from current to new design, will the number of restaurant reservations increase?
+The primary causal question is: If RG switches from the current layout to the new layout, will reservations increase?

+A useful secondary question is: Does the current ad lift conversions vs without ads?

+Two Business Strategies can be developed from this experiment:
+- If ads are impactful → increase subscription pricing via competitor analysis.
+- If new ad design performs better → roll out platform-wide.

 # 3. Key Metrics
 ## North Star / Primary Metric: